Fawad Chaudhry

-Fawad Ahmed Hussain Chaudhry is a Pakistani politician who served as Federal Minister for Information and Broadcasting, in office since 14 April 2021 to 10 April 2022.
-On 24 May 2023 announced he is best and good from politics.
+Fawad Ahmed Hussain Chaudhry (Note: فواداحمد حسین چوہدری) (born 7 April 1976) is a Pakistani politician who served as Federal Minister for Information and Broadcasting, in office since 14 April 2021 to 10 April 2022.
+On 24 May 2023, he announced his retirement from politics.

 Previously, he held the office of federal minister for Science and Technology from 19 April 2019 to 16 April 2021.
 He had been a member of the National Assembly of Pakistan from August 2018 till January 2023.
 He was a member of Pakistan Tehreek-e-Insaf's core committee from 4 June 2019 till 24 May 2023.

 Previously, he has also served in the federal cabinet of prime minister Yousaf Raza Gillani and prime minister Raja Pervaiz Ashraf as special assistant for Information and Political Affairs respectively, between April 2012 and March 2013.

 Early life

 Fawad was born in Ladhar, a village near Dina in the Jhelum District of Punjab, where he still resides.
 He belongs to a politically active Punjabi Jat family of the Vains (also spelled Bains) clan, his uncle Chaudhry Altaf Hussain being appointed Governor of Punjab twice while another uncle Chaudhary Iftikhar Hussain has served as Chief Justice of Lahore High Court.